 And with calcium deposits clogging the jets and slowing the water flow, bacteria are more likely to form inside the hollow rim of your toilet.
 Thanks to the constant flow of water, a toilet is not the most unsanitary part of your home (kitchens actually have more bacteria than most bathrooms), but any time a toilet stops flushing efficiently, the chances of bacteria growth are increased.
 And a toilet that gets used rarely is more likely to find its jets clogged with bacterial growth.

 Inspecting the Jets

 It's fairly easy to determine the condition of the toilet jets using a small mirror.
 Place the mirror under the rim and look at the jet holes.
 If you see dark orange or black spots then you have a bacteria problem.
 If what you see looks scaly and light in color mineral, then deposits are your problem.
 You may, of course, have both problems.Continue to 2 of 3 below.

 Cleaning Out Bacteria

-To rid the bowl of bacteria, you are going to want to kill as much of it as possible.
+Ridding the toilet bowl of bacteria requires that you kill as much of it as possible.
 And not just what’s lurking in the bowl, but also under the rim and in the jets holes.
-To do this make a bleach solution of one part bleach to 10 parts water.
-Next, remove the tank lid and pour the solution into the overflow tube, which is the long plastic tube that has a smaller rubber tube going into it.

-If bacteria build up is a reoccurring problem, you may want to put a tablespoon of bleach into the overflow tube periodically.
+If bacteria build up is a reoccurring problem, put a tablespoon of bleach into the overflow tube periodically.
 Never attempt to remedy the problem with in-tank cleaners.
 The chemicals they contain will deteriorate rubber parts in the tank, like the flapper or tank ball.
-They also negate any manufacturer’s warranty.Continue to 3 of 3 below.
+Using these chemicals can also negate any manufacturer’s warranty for the toilet or its parts.Continue to 3 of 3 below.

 03 of 03